What is a hamstring injury? Technically it’s a strain, it can be also called a pull or a tear.

 When should I get treated?
 As soon as it happens we can start treating the area with cold compress to decrease inflammation and keep mobility.

-What are some examples, or typical causes for a hamstring injury?
+What causes a hamstring injury?
 The two main causes of muscle injuries will be over stretching or over contraction of the muscles or a combination of both.
 This often happens with sudden violent movements when the muscle is fatigued or not ready to do what you are trying to do.
 One example of this will happen when you are violently accelerating during a sprint, or when you are sprinting and suddenly stop and/or change directions while kicking a soccer ball.
 This is a very common injury in soccer and any sports that requires sprinting.

 What parts of the body/muscle groups are compromised if I pull my hamstring?
 The injury can occur in any of the muscle tendons (close to your gluteal fold or behind your knee) or in the middle of the muscle belly.
 If you are lucky the injury will happen in the middle of the muscle mass.
 This part of the muscle has greater blood supply than the muscle tendon and greater blood supply equals faster recovery.